Zsolt-R/wps-prime/README.md

 ##WPS-Prime##

-A lightweight WordPress master theme based on _s and extended with simple and usefull addons that speeds up child theme development
+A lightweight WordPress master theme based on _s and extended with simple and useful add ons that speeds up child theme development

 - **Contact from 7 plugin adjustments:**
   - Disable scripts